ecoffmaniv/Automated-File-Backup/README.md

 # Automated-File-Backup
-Currently saves from local X:\ to network Y:\
+Currently saves from local D:\ to network U:\